Donkey Kong (1981 video game): Legal issues

 Universal appealed, trying to prove consumer confusion by presenting the results of a telephone survey and examples from print media where people had allegedly assumed a connection between the two Kongs.
-On October 4, 1984, however, the court upheld the previous verdict.
+On October 4, 1984, the court upheld the previous verdict.
 Nintendo and its licensees filed counterclaims against Universal.
-On May 20, 1985, Judge Sweet awarded Nintendo $1.8 million for legal fees, lost revenues, and other expenses, but he denied Nintendo's claim of damages from those licensees who had paid royalties to both Nintendo and Universal.
+On May 20, 1985, Judge Sweet awarded Nintendo $1.8 million for legal fees, lost revenues, and other expenses, but denied Nintendo's claim of damages from those licensees who had paid royalties to both Nintendo and Universal.
 Both parties appealed this judgment, but the verdict was upheld on July 15, 1986.

 Nintendo thanked John Kirby with the gift of a $30,000 sailboat named Donkey Kong and "exclusive worldwide rights to use the name for sailboats".
-Kirby, the titular protagonist of the Kirby series, was named in John Kirby's honor.
+Kirby, the protagonist of the Kirby series, was named in John Kirby's honor.
 The court battle also taught Nintendo they could compete with larger entertainment industry companies.

 After the release of Donkey Kong Jr., the arcade successor to Donkey Kong, Ikegami sued Nintendo for the unauthorized duplication of the Donkey Kong program code.
 Nintendo managed to settle the dispute out of court after the two companies came to an agreement.
 At the time of the suit, computer programs were not considered copyrightable material.
 The Tokyo High Court gave a verdict in 1989 that acknowledged the originality of program code.
 Ikegami and Nintendo reached a settlement the following year; the terms of it were never disclosed.